wiverson/maven-jpackage-template/README.md

 A: No... but that sure would be interesting.
 If you are looking for someone to help out with setting this up, feel free to [make contact](https://doublerobot.com/contact)...

+Q: I'd rather use shell scripts.

+A: Cool - check out [JPackageScriptFX](https://github.com/dlemmermann/JPackageScriptFX) - the original shell scripts that were the start of this project.